Ian Curtis: Tributes

 Numerous New Order songs reference or pay tribute to Curtis.
-The tracks "ICB" (an abbreviation of 'Ian Curtis, Buried') and "The Him" from their debut album Movement both refer to his passing.
+The tracks "ICB" (an abbreviation of 'Ian Curtis, Buried') and "The Him" from their debut album Movement both refer to his death.
 The instrumental track "Elegia", released in 1985, was also written in his memory, while the 2002 song "Here to Stay" was dedicated to Curtis as well as Rob Gretton and Martin Hannett.

 Joy Division labelmates the Durutti Column paid tribute to Curtis in the form of "The Missing Boy", which appeared on their 1981 album LC.
 In 1990, Psychic TV released "I.C.
 Water", which was dedicated to Curtis.
 In 1999, the post-hardcore band Thursday released a song titled "Ian Curtis" on their debut album, Waiting, while in 2003, Xiu Xiu released the track "Ian Curtis Wishlist" on their second album, A Promise.

+Paul Rudd's character in the 2000 Hong Kong film Gen-Y Cops is named Ian Curtis as a tribute to Curtis.

 Deborah Curtis has written a biographical account of their marriage, Touching from a Distance, which was first published in 1995.
 This biography details in part his relationship with Annik Honoré.
 Authors Mick Middles and Lindsay Reade released the book Torn Apart: The Life of Ian Curtis in 2006.
 This biography takes a more intimate look at Curtis and includes photographs from personal family albums and excerpts from his letters to Honoré during their relationship.
 Music journalist Paul Morley wrote Joy Division, Piece by Piece, writing about Joy Division 1977–2007; it was published in late 2007.
 The book documents all of his writings and reviews about Joy Division, from their formation until Tony Wilson's death.

 The words "Ian Curtis Lives" are written on a wall in Wallace Street, Wellington, New Zealand.
 The message, which appeared shortly after the singer's death in 1980, is repainted whenever it is painted over.
 A nearby wall on the same street on 4 January 2005 was originally emblazoned "Ian Curtis RIP", later modified to read "Ian Curtis RIP Walk in Silence" along with the incorrect dates "1960–1980".
 Both are referred to as "The Ian Curtis Wall".
 On 10 September 2009, the wall was painted over by Wellington City Council's anti-graffiti team.
 The wall was chalked back up on 16 September 2009.
 The wall was repainted on 17 September 2009, and has been removed and repainted on and off.
 A new and improved design, with correct dates and the original "Walk in Silence", was painted on the wall on 27 February 2013.
 In October 2020, in line with Manchester music and mental wellbeing festival Headstock, a large mural depicting a black and white portrait of Ian Curtis was painted on the side of a building on Port Street in Manchester's Northern Quarter by street artist Akse P19.

 In 2012, Curtis was among the British cultural icons selected by artist Peter Blake to appear in a new version of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover.